 CAFE is committed to engaging adults, youth, and seniors in a community network that strives to keep families strong, empowered and connected through opportunities for leadership, self-sufficiency, asset building, and social activities.

 CAFE offers direct aid to many of our residents who are in desperate need.
 We help working families who face large winter heat bills.
 We provide the elderly with structured activities and nutritious meals.
 We connect the unemployed with job training and counseling.
 And we give working families peace of mind by providing a safe, quality after-school environment for their children.

-*All proceeds from Vendor Registration are donated directly to CAFE on behalf of DONT SLEEP.
+*All proceeds from Vendor Registration are donated directly to CAFE on behalf of Naptown Dont Sleep.

 To the right, you’ll find the parking map.
-Please note there will be parking shuttles taking patrons to and from event parking, dropping off just outside the Afrocentric Art Walk and to the right of the Promo Tent and picking up in front of the abandoned Kroger across the street.
+Please note there will be parking shuttles taking patrons to and from event parking, dropping off just outside the IU Health & Wellness Village and to the right of the Promo Tent and picking up in front of the abandoned Kroger across the street.
 If you elect to walk as opposed to using the shuttle service, please note the nearest crosswalk at the intersection of 38th & Post Road between Pizza Hut and Papa Johns.